 3. Share memories of past events

 Create an Instagram highlight of all of the videos and photos you have of past events.
 Share these clips on your story.
-Tag the musicians and industry professionals who attended your event in the past and create a fun, engaging set of memories to excite your audience.
+Tag the musicians and industry professionals who attended your event in the past and create a fun, engaging set of memories to excite your prospective attendees.

 To make your content more engaging, use the “Ask a Question” feature on Instagram Stories to have your followers tell you their favorite parts from previous events, as well as what they’re looking forward to this year.